 “Play is a safe space where you get to try out stuff you can’t try anywhere else,” she says.
 “It’s the ultimate soup.
 It’s got all the right ingredients.
 It even disguises the veggies.”

 If you start dipping into the abundant research on how various forms of play benefit kids, you might never come up for air.
 The AAP report sums it up well: “Play is fundamentally important for learning 21st-century skills, such as problem solving, collaboration and creativity, which require the executive functioning skills that are critical for adult success.”

-Simply put, play is how kids learn, says Amelia Bachleda, Ph.D., outreach specialist for the University of Washington’s Institute for Learning & Brain Sciences (I-LABS). “[Through play], children are able to explore their world in a context that’s individualized exactly for what they’re interested in in the moment and what they want to explore.”
+Simply put, play is how kids learn, says Amelia Bachleda, Ph.D., outreach and education director for the University of Washington’s Institute for Learning & Brain Sciences (I-LABS). “[Through play], children are able to explore their world in a context that’s individualized exactly for what they’re interested in in the moment and what they want to explore.”

 Perhaps most critically, the paper summarizes research indicating that play is an important buffer against toxic stress, which — as you’ve probably noticed — is reaching epic proportions in kids and teens.
 Studies show that playing with teachers and peers can alleviate stress and anxiety in young children.
 More research is also emerging on the role of outdoor play in reducing stress, anger and aggression in kids.

 Play, as you’ve probably also heard, is on the decline.
 According to one study, from 1981 to 1997, children’s playtime decreased by 25 percent.
 Thirty percent of kindergartners no longer have recess.
 As has been exhaustively detailed by journalist Richard Louv (author of “Last Child in the Woods: Saving Our Children From Nature-Deficit Disorder”) and others, outdoor and nature play is especially endangered.